hornster02/hornster02/README.md

 ## Security EN

-***Total Uninstall*** - system scan (before/after app launch/installation) and display changes (files/folders/registry), export registry changes to REG file for un/install.
+***🟦 Total Uninstall*** (PORTABLE - copy configuration data to folder + edit ```Tu.ini```) - system scan (before/after app launch/installation) and display changes (files/folders/registry), export registry changes to REG file for un/install.
 I recommend removing default exceptions - very useful (guaranteeing a clean system that doesn't need to be reinstalled for decades) and ⚠️destructive if one doesn't know what he's doing

-Unifying dates and creating a ```SHA3_512``` for all EXE+DLL+SYS (separate types, sort by name = by folder) can significantly speed up/clarify system checks (+ comparison over time in TotalCMD as shown in image no.2 = hide same lines and show what is missing, present in excess, or different)
+Unifying dates and creating a ```SHA3_512``` for all EXE+DLL+SYS (separate types, sort by name = by folder) can significantly speed up/clarify system checks (+ comparison over time in TotalCMD as shown in image no.2 = hide same lines and show what is missing, present in excess, or different).
+For each online app, generate a own SHA3_512

+Reveal configuration data for all apps (TotalCMD + NTFS links for apps that arbitrarily spread outside their folder) = before using apps, set their data dates to an older date (e.g., 1888), which will highlight configuration data and other additionally modified data

 Hiding EXE files - removing icons, digital signatures, metadata + manual HEX editing = can make them harder to identify (as a running process or an EXE file stored on an SSD)